Your Guide To The Spooky Spots And Creepy Adventures Of Durham

 Magic & Mystery

-While metaphysical and Wiccan practices aren’t limited to any one day or season, Halloween provides an opportunity to embrace mysticism at these Durham boutiques.
-Make plans to sip on herbal cocktails during a tarot reading or embrace your mysterious side at a masquerade ball.
+Halloween provides an opportunity to discover scintillating new gifts and experiences.
+Make plans to sip on herbal cocktails during a tarot reading or embrace your mysterious side at these Durham boutiques.

 Everyday Magic | For crystals, tarot decks, herbal tinctures, candles, and other goodies, check out Everyday Magic.
 The boutique also hosts tarot readings, reiki workshops, and other classes for New Age devotees.